mm28ajos/PHPReolinkCameraAPI/README.md

 A PHP class which provides access to Reolink's IP cameras.

-This class can be installed manually or using composer/[packagist](https://packagist.org/packages/mm28ajos/PHPReolinkCameraAPI) for easy inclusion in your projects.
+This class can be installed manually or using composer/[packagist](https://packagist.org/packages/mm28ajos/php-reolink-camera-api) for easy inclusion in your projects.

 ## Requirements

-- a Reolink camera (test with RLC-420-5MP, Build No. build 19061408, Hardware No. IPC_51516M5M, Configuration Version v2.0.0.0, Firmware Version v2.0.0.448_19061408)
+- a Reolink camera (tested with RLC-420-5MP, Build No. build 19061408, Hardware No. IPC_51516M5M, Configuration Version v2.0.0.0, Firmware Version v2.0.0.448_19061408)
 - a web server with PHP installed (tested with PHP cli Version 7.3.11-1~deb10u1)
 - network connectivity between this web server and the camera and port (normally TCP port 80)